 - then drag your spatula through the centre of the mixture from top to bottom;

-- once at the bottom drag the spatula around to the top and fold the mixture back in on itself again;
+- once at the bottom drag the spatula around for a circle and a half back to the top and fold the mixture back in on itself again;